 Aging pets are the group that will receive the largest benefits from vitamins and supplements.
 Just like humans, dogs and cats and other pets can become arthritic with age.
 Glucosamine supplements may decrease the discomfort caused by arthritis in both people and animals.
 Many veterinarians recommend a combination of glucosamine and chondroitin to preserve and lubricate aging joints.
 Along with these targeted supplements, a multivitamin and mineral supplement can help to preserve health and increase comfort in an aging pet.

 Choosing a vitamin and supplement routine for your pet might sound complicated.
-Talking to your veterinarian will help you to decide on the correct supplements for your pet.
+Talking to your veterinarian will help you to decide on the correct cat and dog vitamins and supplements for your pet.
 Especially as pets age, vitamins and supplements can be beneficial.

 More on Pet Nutrition and Supplements